Review: Predator's Gold by Philip Reeve

 10 March 2023

 Predator's Gold is the second book in the Mortal Engines Quartet by Philip Reeve, first published in 2003.
-Picking up the pieces from the explosive finale of *Mortal Engines*, this novel catapults readers back into Reeve’s fiercely imaginative post-apocalyptic world — a brutal, beautiful landscape where cities roam like predatory beasts and history itself is scavenged from the wreckage of civilization.
+Picking up two years after the explosive finale of *Mortal Engines*, this novel catapults readers back into Reeve’s fiercely imaginative world.
+Tom and Hester, now fugitives aboard their battered airship the *Jenny Haniver*, are adrift in a landscape where cities roam like predatory beasts and history itself is scavenged from the wreckage of civilization.

-Critically, Predator’s Gold was rightly showered with praise, winning the Nestlé Smarties Book Prize Gold Award in the 9–11 age category and shortlisted for the Blue Peter Book Award.
+Critically, *Predator’s Gold* was rightly showered with praise, winning the Nestlé Smarties Book Prize Gold Award in the 9–11 age category.
 But it deserves just as much credit for how deftly it refuses easy answers.
+Loyalty leads to betrayal.
+Freedom comes at a great cost.
+Even victories are tainted with compromise.

-That said, if there’s one fair criticism to be made, it’s that the pacing occasionally stumbles mid-book.
-The political maneuverings of Anchorage, while fascinating in lore terms, can drag compared to the high-octane chase scenes and betrayals that open and close the novel.
-Younger readers, especially, might find these parts a little slower — though careful readers will realize these quiet scenes lay essential seeds for the storms ahead.
+If there’s one fair criticism, it’s that the pacing occasionally stumbles mid-book.
+The political maneuverings, while fascinating, can feel slow compared to the high-octane betrayals that open and close the novel.
+However, careful readers will realize these quiet scenes lay essential groundwork for the storms ahead.

 0 comments: